Candida Martinelli's Italophile Site

 Many years back, Filippo Strozzi had married Caterina de' Medici's aunt in a

 bid by the de' Medici to buy him off.
-It didn't work.
-And Strozzi
+It didn't work, but Strozzi

 loved his wife, Clarissa, deeply.